Bitcrusher32/logdoc-loop-system/templates/LOGDOC_MINIMAL_TEMPLATE.md

 A human-in-the-loop AI-assisted engineering protocol.
 This is a minimum viable LogDoc template that preserves both usability and systemic rigor.
 It avoids maximalist friction and the need for customization present in the maximal LogDoc template.

+Adherence to proper logdoc hygine, update cadence, and systems fundimentals will produce significantly higher quality LogDocs than more verbose LogDocs.

 ---

 # [Project Name] LogDoc v[MAJOR].[MINOR]